sharontherese/latin-mass-funeral/content/project_rites_adult/office-for-the-dead/index.md

 ---
-title: Office for the dead
+title: Office for the Dead
-summary: Vespers, Lauds, and Matins from the Office for the DEad
+summary: Vespers, Lauds, and Matins from the Office for the Dead
 tags:
 - adult
 date: ""